jup-ag/space-station/docs/4-dca/1-integration.md

 ### 1. Setting up a DCA

-A DCA Account is a PDA account.
-In order to start dollar cost averaging, you will need to construct and send a Transaction containing an Instruction to open this DCA account. _(if you are not familiar with constructing a transaction on Solana, we suggest you look at using [DCA SDK](/docs/dca/dca-sdk) with more thorough code examples)_.
+A DCA Account is a Program Derived Address (PDA) account.
+In order to start dollar cost averaging, you will need to construct and send a Transaction containing an Instruction to open this DCA account. _(if you are not familiar with constructing a transaction on Solana, take a look at using [DCA SDK](/docs/dca/dca-sdk).
+This guide provides more thorough code examples)_.

 Each DCA account has unique parameters.
 If you want to have different parameters, you can create any number of DCA accounts.